hannesmnagel/Reader/README.md

 # Speed Reader App

-A highly efficient macOS application designed to help users read documents faster using RSVP (Rapid Serial Visual Presentation) and other speed-reading techniques.
+An iOS and macOS application designed to help users read documents faster using RSVP (Rapid Serial Visual Presentation) and other speed-reading techniques.

 ## Features